nemo0622/pokeemerald-expansion/README.md

 - New overworlds from [Team Aqua's Asset Repo](https://github.com/Pawkkie/Team-Aquas-Asset-Repo)
     - Credit goes to Pawkkie for May's sprite and RavePossum for the rest!
 - New Gen 5 inspired map popups, ported from BSBob by [ravepossum](https://github.com/ravepossum/pokeemerald)

+## Bugs and Future Plans

+### Known Bugs:
+- In player select for girl character in beginning, player sprite walking is broken.
+Only on this screen!
+- Exclamation point over rival's head in Route 103 is miscolored

+### Future Plans:
+- DexNav by ghoulslash